ansh422/Leetcode_DSA_Analytics/README.md

 ## Working with it

-* Install the dependencies by `pip install -r requirements` in commandline/ terminal.
+* Install the dependencies by `pip install -r requirements`.
 * Run the code `python leetcode.py`and enter your username.
 * Get your report.